TuomoKu/SPX_Videotool/readme.md

 ### VIDEO CONVERTER
 The package comes with **ffmpeg** binary, which is a command line utility for video file processing (see http://https://www.ffmpeg.org/).
-Any other command line procesor can be used also, suck as Imagemagick.
+Any other command line processor can be used also, such as Imagemagick.
 SPX Videotool creates command line arguments for the converter and starts the process.
 The converter application can be configured separately for each task with _config.ini._

 ---